PROTOetUSINAGE/Voron-V0-High-Temperature/README.md

 If you want to discuss of the build : [Discord](https://discord.com/channels/840596987522056232/1103065458917261322)

-Disclaimer : This build is not supported by any mean by Voron Design
+Disclaimer : This build is not supported by Voron Design